GlacioHack/geoutils/doc/source/about_geoutils.md

 In particular, GeoUtils:
 - Rarely requires more than **single-line operations** due to its object-based structure,
+- Strives to rely on **lazy-operations** under-the-hood to avoid unnecessary data loading,
 - Allows for **match-reference operations** to facilitate geospatial handling,
 - Re-implements **several of [GDAL](https://gdal.org/)'s missing features** (Proximity, DEM, Calc, etc),
 - Naturally handles **different `dtypes` and `nodata`** values through its NumPy masked-array interface.